algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Management/Risk-Management-Plan.md

 ## Purpose

-The purpose of this Risk Management Plan is to identify potential risks that may affect the success of the project and to outline strategies to mitigate these risks.
+The purpose of this Risk Management Plan is to identify and address potential risks that may impact the successful development and implementation of the Krug Champagne Software.

 ## Objectives